downplay/jarl-react/README.md

 * Added many tests!
 Including E2E tests with cypress
 * Started writing some proper documentation, updated README a bit
 * Switched to custom build of `url-pattern` to support named wildcards with syntax: `/*:name`
+* Breaking: Restructured to monorepo design with `lerna`.
+Redux extensions are now in separate `jarl-react-redux` package

 ### 0.2.0